 CNP Cyprialife is a 100% owned subsidiary of CNP Cyprus Insurance Holdings Ltd (CNP CIH) a limited company incorporated in Cyprus.
-In October 2019, CNP Assurances acquired the remaining 49,9% from the Bank of Cyprus and now holds 100% of the share capital of CNP CIH being the sole shareholder of the CNP CIH Group.
+In October 2019, CNP Assurances acquired the remaining 49,9% from the Bank of Cyprus (BoC) and now holds 100% of the share capital of CNP CIH being the sole shareholder of the CNP CIH Group.
 The acquisition marked the beginning of a new era for the Company, creating new prospects of cooperation and development.
 CNP Assurances is listed on the Paris Stock Exchange.

-Since 4th of March 2020, following the exchanges and transfers between the French State, Caisse des Dépôts, La Poste and La Banque Postale, the ultimate beneficial owner of CNP Assurances is Caisse des Dépôts.
+Since 4th of March 2020, following the exchanges and transfers between the French State, Caisse des Dépôts, La Poste and La Banque Postale, the major shareholder of CNP Assurances is La Banque Postale with a share of 62,13%.
+The ultimate beneficial owner of CNP Assurances is Caisse des Dépôts.

 CNP Assurances Group is a leading provider of France's personal insurance, the seventh largest life insurer in Europe and the third largest insurance company in Brazil.
 It was founded 170 years ago and worldwide has 38 million insureds under personal risk and protection policies and 12 million savings and pension policyholders.
-In 2019, the Group reported premium income of €33,5 billion and its net average technical reserves were €321 billion.
+In 2020, the Group reported premium income of ξ 27 billion and its net average technical reserves were ξ 326 billion.
 81% of CNP Assurance's financial assets are managed according to environmental, social and corporate governance.